punchcode-fullstack/student-resources/general/github/git-deep-dive.md

 - a quick note this in no way an extensive list of commands
 - merely some commands in a real world repo
+- I'd like to note the descriptions here are lacking you can investigate the commands further with the power of google!

 - here's a nice article that explains the different lifecycles of git